w7sst/MorseRunner/README.md

 - [ ] **Add a few more contests** - Implement one or two more popular contests based on community input, including the IARU HF Championship Contest.

+- [ ] **Add K1USN Slow Speed Contest (SST)** - The CWOPS Community has reached out and expressed interest in using MRCE as one of their recommended training tools for their CW classes.
+Farnsworth CW timing support will be implemented for this contest only.

+- [ ] **Add JARL All Japan and ACAG contests** - These contests are being implemented by JR8PPG.
+Thank you!

+- [ ] **Focus on Quality** - We will try to address some of the quality issues that have been reported.

+- [ ] Target v1.83 release before March 31.

+#### Next - Spring 2023 (Apr-June)
+Projects that we'll work on next...
+- [ ] **ARRL Field Day support announcement** - We would like to figure out how to announce MECE's support for ARRL Field Day.
+This contest was the main focus from a year ago and we want to be sure that users are aware of this training opportunity in time for FD 2023.

+- [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.

 - [ ] **Merge selected features and bug fixes** - Identify and integrate features from [other MR branches](#morse-runner-release-history) into the main release branch.
 Our initial focus will be F6FVY and N2IC changes, including bandwidth adjustment using mouse wheel and F7-key handling improvements.

+- [ ] **Maintain existing integration with N1MM and DxLog.**
+N2IC has done work to integrate Morse Runner within N1MM and DxLog.
+We want to continue this work to allow Morse Runner to run with these popular logging programs.

+- [ ] **GUI Enhancements** - The team will evaluate the GUI for ergonomic enhancements.

+- [ ] **Add additional contests** - Based on community input, we will add a few more contests for the fall contesting season.

+#### Later - 2nd Half 2023 (July-Dec)
+Projects that we'll work on later...
+- [ ] **Document git setup** - Document a recommended git setup to avoid issues with CRLF caused by different git setups on individual computers and git setups.
+Document this issue so other developers can understand avoid this issue.

 - [ ] **Multi-contest design** - Discuss the design approach for supporting multiple
 contests within Morse Runner based on FD prototype and most recently ARRL DX Contest.
 Look for patterns across multiple contests and propose interface(s) to be used to generalize an individual contest.

-- [ ] **Document git setup** - Document a recommended git setup to avoid issues with CRLF caused by different git setups on individual computers and git setups.
-Document this issue so other developers can understand avoid this issue.

-- [ ] **GUI Enhancements** - The team will evaluate the GUI for ergonomic enhancements.

-#### Next - Spring 2023 (Apr-June)
-Projects that we'll work on next...
+- [ ] **Team-based (developer/advocate) contest development model** - promote the notion of a small contest development team consisting of a developer and one or more user/advocates.
+This team will develop and test an individual contest before it is released for general use.
+Please review Issues pages for contest recommendations and add a comment to your favorite contests.
+Also mention if you're interested in helping as either an advocate or developer for a given contest.

 - [ ] **Multi-contest implementation** - finish the initial implementation of the
 multi-contest codebase.
 Major interfaces are developed and running.
 Contests are added by extending these interfaces only.
 Most switch statements in code have been removed.

-- [ ] **Maintain existing integration with N1MM and DxLog.**
-N2IC has done work to integrate Morse Runner within N1MM and DxLog.
-We want to continue this work to allow Morse Runner to run with these popular logging programs.

-- [ ] **Team-based (developer/advocate) contest development model** - promote the notion of a small contest development team consisting of a developer and one or more user/advocates.
-This team will develop and test an individual contest before it is released for general use.
-Please review Issues pages for contest recommendations and add a comment to your favorite contests.
-Also mention if you're interested in helping as either an advocate or developer for a given contest.

-- [ ] **Add additional contests** - Based on community input, we will add a few more contests for the fall contesting season.

-#### Later - 2nd Half 2023 (July-Dec)
-Projects that we'll work on later...
 - [ ] **Add additional contests** - by now, adding a contest should be fairly straight-forward.
 Perhaps adding a contest will need two people, a contest developer and a contest advocate.
 This team can develop and test a contest before releasing to general use.